 Our Overseas Lateral Recruitment Scheme helps address capability shortfalls that cannot in the short term be solved using Australian personnel.
 If you are a serving (or recently ex-serving) member of an overseas defence force with appropriate qualifications and/or experience, you may be eligible to apply for a role.

 Supported by relevant government departments, the scheme enables the Army to sponsor successful applicants for an Employer Nomination Scheme (subclass 186) Visa.

 If selected, you’ll find the Army offers a strong support base for you and your family.
 However, it’s important that you carefully research and fully understand the implications of moving to Australia before you submit an expression of interest.

-The Defence Community Organisation has published a handbook that helps you and your family understand the various stages of the application, joining and transition process.
+The Defence Member and Family Support has published a handbook that helps you and your family understand the various stages of the application, joining and transition process.
 You’ll find the handbook and other useful information here:

 Am I eligible?

 You’ll need to meet the following criteria to apply: